> react-hooks

 Implementation Guidelines

-useLatestpattern (ref) for event handlers to avoid dependency changes. - Concurrency:
+useLatestpattern (ref) for event handlers to avoid dependency changes; see the useLatest ref pattern example for a reference implementation. - Concurrency:

 useTransition/useDeferredValuefor non-blocking UI updates. - Initialization: Lazy state